by P/C Dave Heitzenrater

 For those unfamiliar with the iceboat concept, generally an ice boat is a craft that rests upon the ice on three steel runners.
 Each runner would compare to a super large knife blade about three feet long and six inches high with the edge that sits on the ice sharpened to V point that cuts into the ice.
 The runners are attached to the runner plank which sits under the boat fuselage built to hold one or more riders.
 The boat is steered by a third runner that pivots to turn in the same manner as a bicycle wheel except that the steering runner can be in the back or the front of the boat.
 Ice boating originally began in the mid 1600s with boats that steered from the rear because they were a quick adaptation of a normal boat with a rear rudder however modern iceboat designs steer from the bow.

 The local fleet sailing on Presque Isle Bay is Erie, Pa. is comprised of approximately 60 boats of various designs with actual participation in the February 1st 1997 club regatta at 43.
-The fleet is comprised of approximately 25 DN'S, 11 Arrows/Supper Arrows, 7 Skeeters, 9 Stern steerers , 3 Skimmers plus other assorted varieties and variations.
-Any winter weekend with good ice will produce a large number of boaters cruising around the bay and some informal group racing. race will instantly materialize !
+The fleet is comprised of approximately 25 DN'S, 11 Arrows/Arrow Jets, 9 Skeeters, 9 Stern steerers , 3 Skimmers plus other assorted varieties and variations.
+Any winter weekend with good ice will produce a large number of boaters cruising around the bay and some informal group racing.
+Of course any time there are two boats in reasonable proximity of each other, a race will instantly materialize!

 This is an interesting article that appeared in the Erie Weekly Observer, Erie Pa.
 February 11, 1869 many years before automobiles and airplanes had been invented.
 An iceboat ride must have been an amazing experience being the fastest method of travel on earth at the time.